 Knowing that there is something wrong with your house is not that easy.
 Aside from the fact that we are all busy trying to make a living; checking all the corners of your house to see if any weird hazards are going on can be such a pain.
 However, knowing this is very important to avoid further damage.
 So here are some tips that you can do to check if there is any leakage happening inside your home.

-- Check your roof from the outside – Have anyone from your family or call someone who can check your roof regularly.
-One of the fastest ways to know if there are holes on your roof is by actually examining the outside part of it.
+- Check your roof from the outside – Have anyone from your family call someone who can check your roof regularly.
+One of the fastest ways to know if there are holes in your roof is by examining the outside part.
 Look if there are any holes, misaligned shingles, cracks, raised nails, misaligned gutter, and broken pipes.
 These can be signs that leakage is already happening inside your house.
 Do this in order to avoid roof leaks.

 - Look for any signs of leakage inside your house – Of course, it is wise to check first the place closest to your roof, right?
 That being said, start with the attic.
 So meticulously check the ceiling, walls, and corners of your attic.
 Look for any molds, fungus, moisture, discoloration of wood or cement, and elevated paint and wood.
 If you ever see these, it is already a red flag that leakage is already happening.